Dr. Mac Barnes, III

 Dr. Barnes interests include wildlife management, tree farming, aquaculture, and fly fishing.
 He enjoys cooking gourmet wildlife cuisine for his family and friends.

-He has been happily married to wife, Terri for 35 years.
+He has been happily married to wife, Terri for over 35 years.
 They have 3 sons with whom Dr. Barnes shares his interests in outdoor activities, golf and music.
 They attend First United Methodist Church, where he serves on the Administrative Board.

 Dr. Mac Barnes, III works with